-- 1. Understand the nuances of language and vocabulary in writing a ResearchPaper. - 2.
-Develop the content, structure and format of writing a research paper. - 3.
-Enable the students to produce original research papers without plagiarism.
+- 1. To understand the nuances of language and vocabulary in writing a Research Paper. - 2.
+To develop the content, structure and format of writing a research paper. - 3.
+To enable the students to produce original research papers without plagiarism.

-Course Outcomes: Upon completion of this course, students will be able to:
+After successful completion of the course, the students will be able to

 - 1. Interpret the nuances of research paper writing. - 2.
 Differentiate the research paper format and citation of sources. - 3.
-Review the research papers and articles in a scientific manner. - 4.
-Avoid plagiarism and be able to develop their writing skills in presenting the researchwork. - 5.
+To review the research papers and articles in a scientific manner. - 4.
+Avoid plagiarism and be able to develop their writing skills in presenting the research work. - 5.
 Create a research paper and acquire the knowledge of how and where to publish their original research papers.

+Academic Writing

-Academic Writing: Meaning & Definition of a research paper- Purpose of a research paper - Scope - Benefits - Limitations - outcomes.
+Meaning & Definition of a research paper-Purpose of a research paper - Scope - Benefits - Limitations - outcomes.

+Research Paper Format

-Research Paper Format: Title - Abstract - Introduction - Discussion - Findings - Conclusion - Style of Indentation - Font size/Font types - Indexing - Citation of sources.
+Title - Abstract - Introduction - Discussion - Findings - Conclusion - Style of Indentation - Font size/Font types - Indexing - Citation of sources.

+Research Methodology

-Research Methodology: Methods (Qualitative - Quantitative) Review of Literature.
+Methods (Qualitative - Quantitative) Review of Literature.
 Criticizing, Paraphrasing & Plagiarism.